Research

 Cultural Anthropology, Te Herenga Waka - Victoria University of Wellington

-This thesis investigates inter-species communication and more-than-human relationality in Amazonian traditional knowledge systems through extensive ethnographic fieldwork and apprenticeship with master plant entities in Peru.
-The research examines how plant consciousness operates within traditional worldviews, how altered states facilitate inter-species communication, and the ritual practices that establish ongoing human-plant relationships.
+This thesis investigated inter-species communication and more-than-human relationality in Amazonian traditional knowledge systems through extensive ethnographic fieldwork and apprenticeship with master plant entities in Peru.
+The research examined how plant consciousness operates within traditional worldviews, how altered states facilitate inter-species communication, and the ritual practices that establish ongoing human-plant relationships.
+The first public presentation of the major theoretical findings of this work was at Psychedelic Intersections 2026 at Harvard Divinity School.
+The first public presentation of the ethnographic data, and first in-depth ethnographic study of chiric sanango (Brunfelsia sp.) was at Breaking Convention at the University of Exeter in 2025.

 The thesis is currently embargoed until the final consultation phase with the traditional knowledge holders who informed this work can be done.